sipsorcery-org/sipsorcery/docfx/articles/sipuseragent.md

 **Step 1:** Create a @"SIPSorcery.SIP.SIPTransport" instance and add a @"SIPSorcery.SIP.SIPChannel" to it.
 This step is generally required if the application needs to listen on a specific protocol, address or port.
 This is relevant for incoming calls since the caller needs to know how to reach the application.

+For more information about how the SIP transport and channel mechanisms see the [SIP Transport Layer](transport.md) article.

 ````csharp
 var sipTransport = new SIPTransport();
 sipTransport.AddSIPChannel(new SIPUDPChannel(new IPEndPoint(IPAddress.Any, 5060)));